ScriBt/ScriBt/README.md

 a. **Add Device** to ROM Vendor

 b.
-Make an **Interactive Makefile** under Device Tree (Identifiable by ROM's BuildSystem)
+Make an **Interactive Makefile** under the Device Tree (Identifiable by ROMs BuildSystem)

-  * This was created in order to prevent unnecessary Modifications to already present files in the Device Tree and messing it up eventually...
+  * This was created in order to prevent unnecessary modifications to already present files in the Device Tree and messing it up

   * Idea came into existence, When I saw most of the ROMs (... not having ```products``` folder in ROM vendor && excluding AOSP-CAF/AOSP-RRO) having these lines in one of the BuildSystem's files...